gophersaurus/framework/README.md

 <img src="https://raw.githubusercontent.com/gophersaurus/framework/master/public/images/homepage.png" />

-Gophersaurus provides structure for large teams of gophers and wraps many popular open source packages to abstract away common features and logic.
-This is how Gophersaurus got its name.
-Its a big package.

 Gophersaurus has been forged in the fires of production.
 It can scale and gets the job done, but it does not try to eek out every bit of performance possible.
 Honestly... if you want the best golang performance possible, don't use a framework, the go standard library will do.
+This is how Gophersaurus got its name.
+Its a big package.

 Gophersaurus is heavily inspired by other backend frameworks, but especially the Laravel PHP Framework.
-Just like Laravel, Gophersaurus encourages the use of Models, Controllers, Resources.
+Just like Laravel, Gophersaurus encourages the use of Models, Controllers, and Resources.

-> IMPORTANT NOTE: Gophersaurus is still in development and currently the API is not stable.
-We will lockdown the API soon, and then gf.v1 will cease to have breaking changes.
-All breaking changes will be diverted gf.v2.

 ###Installation:

 > Note: These instructions assume you already have your $GOPATH configured and you are using git with github or github-enterprise.

-####Code Setup

-1. Clone this repositiory. `git clone git@github.com:gophersaurus/gophersaurus.git`
-2. Enter the root project directory. `cd gophersaurus`
-4. Run the command `go get ./...` to ensure you have all nessesary dependencies locally.
-   If you want the latest dependencies and verbose mode on run `go get -u -v ./...`.
-5. Create your `.config.yml` settings file.
-See "Configuration Settings" below.
-6. Move outside of the project root.`cd ..`
-7. Rename `gophersaurus` to your project name.
-   Then change the project directory name. `mv gophersaurus project-name`
-8. Do a search and replace in your project root.
-   Move into your project root directory. `cd project-name` Search `github.com/gophersaurus/gophersaurus` replace with `your.git.com/your-org/project-name`

-####Git Setup

-1. In the project directory run `git remote set-url origin git@your.git.com:your-org/your-project-name.git`
+####Option 1.

+Clone or fork this repository locally and start hacking.

+####Option 2.

+Use the `gf` command line tool to create a new project.

+  - `go get github.com/gophersaurus/gf`
+  - `gf new project-name`

 ####Extra Points